freifunkMUC/puppet-ffm/Readme.md

 # using mullvad as vpn-service
 append to hieradata/hosts/$FQDN.yaml:
-vpn_service: mullvad
+profile::openvpn::configs:
+  mullvad1:
+    vpn_routing_table: 'freifunk'
+    dependent_services:
+      - 'dnsmasq'
+    provider_fqdn: 'se.mullvad.net'
+    port: 1194
+    provider: 'mullvad'

-copy your mullvadconfig.zip to puppet-ffm/site/profiles/files/mullvad/ before you are starting puppet
+copy your mullvadconfig.zip to puppet-ffm/site/openvpn/files/config/mullvad1_config.zip
+before you are starting puppet.
+Keep in mind, that the first part of the file name will be the name of the config.
+As you can see in the example above, mullvad1 is the name of the first key of the openvpn::configs-hash.

 # fastd clients